DavidLee95/pdf_chatbot/README.md

 The chatbot usesOpenAI NLP capabilities to train the chatbot with the PDF files that the user uploads.
 Therefore, the user must provide a OpenAI API to use the chatbot.

-## Use the chatbot on the website (no downloads, dependencies or installations needed)
+## Use the chatbot on the website (no downloads, dependencies, or installations needed)

 In order to use the chatbot on the website, the user can go to the following link: